Early access to portable long service leave

 Is there a hardship early release provision for workers to access their long service leave benefits before reaching an entitlement?

-Can I still come into the office for in-person assistance?
+Can I come into the office for in-person assistance?

 What happens if I can’t lodge my quarterly return by the due date?